nikbearbrown/NanoLex/Data/NanoLex_3.md

 #### Relational Adjectives (Pertainyms):
  - **Gold-based:** Pertaining to substances composed of or derived from gold, relevant in the context of nanogold.

-### Expanded Definition and Usage\nNanogold's unique properties make it highly advantageous in sensors due to its sensitivity to environmental changes, in catalysis for its efficiency and selectivity in reactions, and in medicine for its safety and functionality in diagnostic procedures.
+### Expanded Definition and Usage:
+Nanogold's unique properties make it highly advantageous in sensors due to its sensitivity to environmental changes, in catalysis for its efficiency and selectivity in reactions, and in medicine for its safety and functionality in diagnostic procedures.
 Its ability to absorb and scatter light at specific wavelengths is exploited in high-resolution imaging techniques and in photothermal therapy, where it is used to selectively destroy cancer cells by converting absorbed light into heat.